-The topics and titles of the subject content include 'Language, the Individual and Society' focusing on individual and immediate social contexts for language, and 'Language Diversity and Change' working outwards to consider larger-scale public discourses about change and variety, drawing on regional, ethnic, national and global varieties of English.
-Students will also study how children acquire language.
+The topics and titles of the subject content include 'Language, the Individual and Society' focusing on individual and immediate social contexts for language, and 'Language Diversity and Change' working outwards to consider larger-scale public discourses about change and variety, drawing on regional, ethnic, national and global varieties of English giving an insight into how languages evolve all the time.
+On top of this, students also study how children acquire language and track their developments in spoken and written forms.

-Paper 1: Language, the Individual and Society

-Section A - Textual Variations and Representations
+Paper 1: Language, the Individual and Society Section A - Textual Variations and Representations